2001 Atlantic hurricane season: Mid-season forecasts

-Season summary
+Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2001.
 It was an above-average season in which 17 tropical cyclones formed.
 Fifteen depressions attained tropical storm status, and nine of these reached hurricane status.
 Four hurricanes further intensified into major hurricanes.
 Favorable sea surface temperatures and sea-level pressures were the main factors in the season being above-average.
-The season would mark the end of a streak of four consecutive above-average seasons, beginning in 1998.
-This remained a record until six consecutive seasons featured above-average activity from 2016 to 2021.
+The season was the fourth, and final, above-average season in a row.
+This streak set a record that stood until six consecutive seasons featured above-average activity from 2016 to 2021.
 Four tropical cyclones during the season would degenerate in the deep tropics but later re-develop.
 Four other systems were classified as subtropical cyclones at some point in their duration, though each later became fully tropical systems.
 Overall, the Atlantic tropical cyclones of 2001 collectively resulted in 153 deaths and around $11.94 billion in damage.
 The season ended on November 30, 2001.